substation-beta/ssb_book/src/4_specification.md

 With this you can use one object to mask another, making clipping and holes inside texts etc. possible.

 If you set target to `mask` then you will start to render on a different canvas which you are unable to see.
 On this canvas only alpha-values exist for each pixel (0-255) so no colors.
-If you draw
+If you draw any shape on this hidden canvas with an alpha value of 255, each pixel of said shape will be "masked out" on the original canvas, meaning you will stance a hole into any shape at said position.
+If you use 125 alpha instead, the "hole" will be 50% transparent etc.

+You can invert this logic by setting `mask-mode` to `invert`.
+Beware that if you do this, nothing will show on screen as the hidden canvas will be all 0 per default and by inverting the logic everything is masked out.

+With using `mask-clear` you can reset the entire canvas to 0.

 Example: